winstein27/personal-expenses/README.md

 Users should be able to:

 - See the expenses list
+- See a chart by year
+- FIlter expenses by year and free text
 - Add/Remove/Edit/See expense
 - See warning for invalid inputs
 - See hover and focus states for all interactive elements on the page
-- Use the software on any device sizes
+- Use the software on any device

 ### Screenshot